devhawala/dodo/readme.md

 a set of these parameter pairs (with the numerical *NN* parts being a sequence starting with 0) define the file services provided by this Dodo instance;
 see [File service configuration](./filesvc-configuration.md) for details

+- `ether.useDarkstarWorkaround`
+if `true`: activate a work-around for a problem in _Darkstar_ where IDP packets having the correct ethernet packet length for the IDP length may be ignored.
+The work-around is to add 2 extra words to the ethernet packet.
+_optional_, _default: `false`

 #### NetHubGateway